kidlj/awei/_wiki/wills.md

 ### 2025.10.27

-Offer mechanics, not offer abilities.
+Offer mechanisms, not offer abilities.

 ### 2025.10.27